 - Lavender (Lavandula) – summer through early fall

-Seasonal flowers and plants are ones that are either in bloom in the current season.
-Or, ones that bloom for multiple seasons of the year.
-These can be perennials, annuals, self-sowing annuals, or even biennials.
-When creating seasonal groupings in your landscape, you should pick plants, flowers, shrubs and trees that blooms at the same time of year and put them into the same area.
-I call these garden rooms.
+When creating seasonal groupings in your landscape, you should pick plants, flowers, shrubs and trees that blooms at the same time of year and plant them in the same area.
+I call these areas garden rooms.

 Remember that you don’t have to make every area of your landscape bloom in every single season.
-By creating these seasonal flower and plant groupings you can bounce the interest around your landscape and change the focal point and even the color scheme as the seasons change.
+By creating these seasonal groups, you can bounce the interest around your landscape and change the focal point and even the color scheme as the seasons change.
 It’s a really fun way to make your landscape unique and ever-changing from week to week, month to month and season to season.

 More great gardening posts